 When Free Is Enough

-You can stay on the free tier if you meet all of the following:
+You can stay on the paid tier if you meet all of the following:

 - You're designing 1-2 rooms total, not an entire home.

-- You don't need kitchen or bathroom designs: living room and bedroom free access covers your project.
+- You don't need kitchen or bathroom designs: living room and bedroom paid access covers your project.

 - The output is for personal use only: not for real estate listings, client presentations, or marketing materials.